KEIROFPS/Dotfiles/README.md

 What This Script Does

 Installs packages from the Arch Linux repositories and the AUR.
 Installs fonts, themes, and icons for a custom look and feel.
 Configures the system with custom dotfiles (e.g., .bashrc, .zshrc, .vimrc, .gitconfig).

-Configures services and system settings for optimized performance.

 Requirements